Carpal Tunnel Syndrome: Symptoms and Causes

 Summary

 Carpal tunnel syndrome is a common hand disorder afflicting millions.
-Common symptoms include hand and finger numbness, pain, tingling, burning, and weakness.
+Symptoms usually include hand and finger numbness, pain, tingling, burning, and weakness.
 At its core, carpal tunnel syndrome is a dysfunction of your median nerve.
 Specifically, the nerve becomes crushed by surrounding tissues because they swell and expand, for one of several reasons.
 That crushing is the underlying reason for all the symptoms of carpal tunnel syndrome.
 Sometimes the swelling is due to medical conditions like pregnancy or diabetes.
 Other times it is due to swollen flexor tendons.
-That can occur if you engage in harmful hand activities such as constant gripping or rapid and repetitive finger/hand movement.
-You can avoid this disorder if you take one or more precautions such as avoiding the harmful activity, wearing gloves, doing stretches, and adjusting your sitting posture.
+Tendon swelling can occur if you engage in harmful hand activities such as constant gripping or rapid and repetitive finger/hand movement.
+You can prevent carpal tunnel syndrome if you take one or more precautions such as avoiding the harmful activity, wearing gloves, doing stretches, and adjusting your sitting posture.

 FAQs